silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/04_security_and_best_practices/02_cors.md

  Allow-Headers: 'Authorization, Content-Type, Content-Language'
  ```

+[notice]
- **Note** If you add extra headers to your GraphQL server, you will need to write a
+If you add extra headers to your GraphQL server, you will need to write a
  custom resolver function to handle the response.
+ [/notice]

 3. **Access-Control-Allow-Methods.**